pytorch/TensorRT/examples/int8/training/vgg16/README.md

 Use the exporter script to create a torchscript module you can compile with TRTorch

+### For PTQ
 ```
 python3 export_ckpt.py <path-to-checkpoint>
 ```

-It should produce a file called `trained_vgg16.jit.pt`
+The checkpoint file should be from the original training and not quatization aware fine tuning.
+THe script should produce a file called `trained_vgg16.jit.pt`

+### For QAT
 To export a QAT  model, you can run

 ```